Some posts contain compensated links. Please read this disclaimer for more info.

 - Parachute.
 In 1619, a Croatian Bishop, Faust Vrancic, adapted plans for a similarly designed device by Leonardo da Vinci, which went on to become the parachute.

 - Alternating Current / Electricity.
-You know that little thing that that powers our homes and businesses?
+Do you know that little thing that that powers our homes and businesses?
 Well, that is a Croatian invention… kind of.
 Most people will say that the genius Nikola Tesla who thought up the idea was Croatian.
-He was born to Serbian parents, but was a citizen of Austria, which then became Austria-Hungary.
-Tesla was educated in Graz, worked in Budapest, Paris and Prague before moving to America and becoming a US citizen.
-The place of his birth is now within Croatian boarders, so you decide.
+He was born to Serbian parents but was a citizen of Austria, which then became Austria-Hungary.
+Tesla was educated in Graz, worked in Budapest, Paris, and Prague before moving to America and becoming a US citizen.
+The place of his birth is now within Croatian borders, so you decide.
 He is the same guy who also invented X-rays, fluorescent bulbs, lasers, the radio, and the electric motor.
 Either way, he was a smart cookie!

 - The necktie.
 The most famous Croatian invention, if you can really call it that, is the cravat.
 Also known as a necktie.
 Worn by soldiers in the 17th century, and made popular by the Parisians, the cravat even had an entire day dedicated to it.
 Pay your respects on October 18th.